robertrosman/scripta/README.md

     export const command = async () => console.log(`Hello world`)

 You _can_ create scripts that simply exports the variables `command` (required), `options` and `store` (both optional).
-However you will probably use the `Script` class for a couple of reasons:
+However, we can do better than this.
+How about:

-* You get more autocompletion help from your editor since it's written in Typescript
+* more autocompletion help from your editor with a little Typescript help (even though scripts are written in Javascript)
-* You can run your script directly like `$ ./scripts/your-script.js` if you'd like
+* ability to run your script directly like `$ ./scripts/your-script.js` if you'd like
-* You can import your script from another script and run it programmatically
+* running a script programmatically from another script
+* and more!

 ### The Script class